Beariish/bolt/doc/Bolt Programming Guide.md

 let third = { x: 1, z: 2 } as Vector2!          // fails at runtime...
 ```

-##### Associated functions
+##### Prototype functions

-It's often useful to associate functions with tableshapes, this can be done by defining functions after the tables layout.
+It's often useful to associate functions with tableshapes, this can be done by inserting them into the type's prototype.
+It's worth noting that prototype insertion can only be done at the statement level, meaning assigning function syntax isn't availible.

 ```rust
 type Vector2 = { x: number, y: number }